Azure/bicep-registry-modules/avm/res/virtual-machine-images/image-template/README.md

 ### Parameter: `validationProcess.sourceValidationOnly`

 If this field is set to true, the image specified in the 'source' section will directly be validated.
 No separate build will be run to generate and then validate a customized image.
+Not supported when performing customizations, validations or distributions on the image.

 - Required: No
 - Type: bool